icy/blog/Linux.md

 ### Fixing my custom dns resolver after system upgrades

 Before continuing these commands, I have to fix `/etc/resolv.conf` to use some temporary DNS resolver.
 The change will be reverted once `mdns` can be up and running.
+For some reason (:D) system umask was set to 077 and new installation of Ruby plugins at system level was inaccessible by normal users.

 ```
 $ sudo su -